Xiaoyang-Wang-TAMU/IEEE39BusSystemwithIBR/README.md

 The "xxx.m" matlab function file in each folder is used for the paprameter initialization, hence, please include it in the matlab path.

-Note: the scope of this paper is only for frequency control, for the Voltage control of IBR, we used constant reactive power Q for GFL, and constant voltage magnitude for GFM.
-Users can adjust the voltage control according to the requirement.
+Note: The scope of this paper is limited to frequency control.
+For voltage control of inverter-based resources (IBRs), a constant reactive power
+Q is adopted for grid-following (GFL) inverters, and a constant voltage magnitude is used for grid-forming (GFM) inverters.
+Users may adjust the voltage control strategy according to specific application requirements.

 <img width="2054" height="1534" alt="image" src="https://github.com/user-attachments/assets/f3d36c99-f695-4b67-a5e2-2afcfe1aff7a" />

+Please cite this project as follows:

+[1] Xiaoyang Wang*, Xin Chen, “Distributed Coordination of Grid-Forming and Grid-Following Inverters for Optimal Frequency Control in Power Systems“, arXiv:2411.12682, 2025.